Nischal1599/projects/README.md

-this a basic front end website of reactive trek organiser website created using html,css,js
+This a basic front end reactive website of  trek organiser created using html,css,js